 Isabel was the founder and creative lead of the innovative Creative Work Studio, an arts based, therapeutic, well-being, community program at St. Michael’s Hospital she ran with great success for over a decade.

 The inspiration and immediacy of music and its diverse communities brought Isabel to music as an adult.
 Her path has been an organic and evolving journey.
 The fiddle was her first instrument which she began studying in her early 30s.
 The world of old-time Appalachian fiddle music also introduced her to the oral traditions of learning music by ear, attending music camps, and engaging fully in the vernacular community of jamming and singing.
-Early on, Isabel was drawn to listening to and playing a variety of different roots music genres including Country, Bluegrass, Americana, Swing, Folk, Klezmer, and Rock’n roll.
-Like a kid in a candy store, she tried them all!
+Early on, Isabel was drawn to listening to and playing a variety of different folk music genres including Country, Bluegrass, Americana, Swing, and Klezmer Like a kid in a candy store, she tried them all!

 Isabel began writing songs and self-recording her melodies before she even knew how to play chords.
 Later she studied guitar with Steve Briggs, one of Canada’s finest and most well-respected guitarists (Russell DeCarle, Quartette, Michael Brennan), and eventually she was performing in bands and recording albums.